 Name: The name for the new field.
 Each field must have a unique name in the system.
 Custom field names are limited to a maximum of 100 characters.
-Note: If you plan to use a custom field as a survey question ins a Virtuous form, keep the field name short and clear.
-Then, you can replace the text with a question when adding the field to your form.

 Once a custom field has been created, the Data Type cannot be changed.

 Bear this in mind when planning for your new field.
 The available types, and recommendations for usage, are:

 - Text: This option creates a general text field.
 Text fields are excellent for capturing data that could vary widely, but can be harder to query in comparison to more structured data like that in list fields.
 Note that text values are limited to a maximum of 140 characters.

 - Paragraph: Use these fields for open-ended survey questions in Virtuous Forms, or anywhere that you need to capture unstructured data that requires more than 140 characters.
 By nature, paragraph fields are not very valuable for queries and segmentation, but data stored here can be reviewed by development staff to gain insight into supporters and their motivations.